istio/istio.io/content/blog/2018/egress-monitoring-access-control.md

 traffic.
 Monitoring can be implemented by configuring a logging adapter and deploying the Istio dashboard.
 Access policies can be implemented by configuring `VirtualServices` or by configuring various policy check adapters.
 We demonstrated a simple policy that allowed certain URL paths only.
 We also showed a more complex policy that extended the simple policy by making an exemption to the applications from a certain namespace.
-Finally, we compared Istio control for HTTP with TLS origination egress traffic vs. HTTPS egress traffic.
+Finally, we compared HTTP-with-TLS-origination egress traffic with HTTPS egress traffic, in terms of control possibilities by Istio.

 ## Cleanup